PyBermuda/pybermuda-challenges/README.md

 This repository contains scripts for small Python challenges to try, and subsequently discuss, at PyBermuda meetups.

-It is recommended that you [fork this repository](https://github.com/PyBermuda/pybermuda-challenges/fork) and keep a the copy on your own GitHub account.
+It is recommended that you [fork this repository](https://github.com/PyBermuda/pybermuda-challenges/fork) and keep a the copy on your own GitHub account. [harrymunro](https://github.com/harrymunro) kindly [shared a guide](https://jarv.is/notes/how-to-pull-request-fork-github/) on how to do this 😊

 ## Environment